SilentCaMXMF/MotorBike-Parking-App/tasks/subtasks/code-quality-phase1/README.md

 8. [Improve type safety in models](08-improve-type-safety-in-models.md)
 9. [Improve type safety in services](09-improve-type-safety-in-services.md)

-Each subtask is designed to be implementable in under 30 minutes and focuses on a specific aspect of code quality improvement.
+Each subtask is designed to be implementable in under 30 minutes and focuses on a specific aspect of code quality improvement